augieortizhunington/ServiceNowGitDemo/README.md

 ### Step 1 - Installation and Start up

 1. Open Software Center.
-Download and install `Git for Windows`, `Visual Studioi Code`
+Download and install `Git for Windows`, `Visual Studio Code`
 2. Once complete, you should see a Git folder in your Program files.
 Searching in windows, you should find **Git Bash**, **Git CMD**, and **Git GUI**
 3. **Open Git Bash**